stjepanjurekovic/awesome-generative-ai-books/README.md

 * [Implementation/tutorial of stable diffusion with side-by-side notes by labml.ai | Twitter](https://twitter.com/labmlai/status/1571080112459878401)
 * [Practical Deep Learning for Coders 2023 - Part II](https://www.youtube.com/watch?v=_7rMfsA24Ls&list=PLfYUBJiXbdtRUvTUYpLdfHHp9a58nWVXP): continuation of the course focusing on the implementation of Stable Diffusion from scratch.
 * [Practical Deep Learning for Coders 2022 - Part I](https://www.youtube.com/playlist?list=PLfYUBJiXbdtSvpQjSnJJ_PmDQB_VyT5iU): "free course designed for people with some coding experience who want to learn how to apply deep learning and machine learning to practical problems" by Jeremy Howard
+* [The AI-Powered Developer](https://www.manning.com/books/the-ai-powered-developer): "A book about techniques and best practices for getting the most out of AI-powered coding using tools like Copilot and ChatGPT." by Nathan B. Crocker

 ## Papers and References